AaronGullickson/git_cheat_sheet/README.md

 # Git/GitHub Cheat Sheet

 I am compiling here a useful list of commands and procedures for working with git and GitHub, particularly from RStudio using the [usethis](https://usethis.r-lib.org/) package (which must be installed first), but also directly from the command line.
+I preface all command line entries with `$`.

 Feel free to for this for your own use.